-Additionally, Chapter 2 is a hands-on introduction to Rust as a language.
-We’ll cover concepts at a high level, and later chapters will go into them in detail.
-If you’re the kind of person who likes to get their hands dirty right away, Chapter 2 is great for that.
-If you’re really that kind of person, you may even wish to skip over Chapter 3, which covers features that are very similar to other programming languages, and go straight to Chapter 4 to learn about Rust’s ownership system.
-By contrast, if you’re a particularly meticulous learner who prefers to learn every detail before moving onto the next, you may want to skip Chapter 2 and go straight to Chapter 3.
+Additionally, Chapter 2 is a hands-on introduction to the Rust language.
+We’ll cover concepts at a high level, and later chapters will provide additional detail.
+If you want to get your hands dirty right away, Chapter 2 is the one for that.
+At first, you might even want to skip Chapter 3, which covers Rust features similar to other programming language features, and head straight to Chapter 4 to learn about Rust’s ownership system.
+However, if you’re a particularly meticulous learner who prefers to learn every detail before moving onto the next, you might want to skip Chapter 2 and go straight to Chapter 3, returning to Chapter 2 when you’d like to work on a project applying those details.

 Chapter 5 discusses structs and methods, and Chapter 6 covers enums, match expressions, and the if let control flow construct.
-Structs and enums are the ways to make custom types in Rust.
+You’ll use structs and enums to make custom types in Rust.

-In Chapter 7, you’ll learn about Rust’s module system and privacy for organizing your code and its public API.
-Chapter 8 discusses some common collection data structures provided by the standard library: vectors, strings, and hash maps.
-Chapter 9 is all about Rust’s error handling philosophy and techniques.
+In Chapter 7, you’ll learn about Rust’s module system and about privacy rules for organizing your code and its public Application Programming Interface (API).
+Chapter 8 discusses some common collection data structures that the standard library provides, such as vectors, strings, and hash maps.
+Chapter 9 explores Rust’s error handling philosophy and techniques.

 Chapter 10 digs into generics, traits, and lifetimes, which give you the power to define code that applies to multiple types.
 Chapter 11 is all about testing, which is still necessary even with Rust’s safety guarantees to ensure your program’s logic is correct.
-In Chapter 12, we’ll build a subset of the functionality of the grep command line tool that searches for text within files and we’ll use many of the concepts we discussed in the previous chapters.
+In Chapter 12, we’ll build our own implementation of a subset of functionality from the grep command line tool that searches for text within files.
+For this, we’ll use many of the concepts we discussed in the previous chapters.

 Chapter 13 explores closures and iterators: features of Rust that come from functional programming languages.
-In Chapter 14, we’ll explore more about Cargo and talk about best practices for sharing your libraries with others.
-Chapter 15 discusses smart pointers provided by the standard library and the traits that enable their functionality.
+In Chapter 14, we’ll examine Cargo in more depth and talk about best practices for sharing your libraries with others.
+Chapter 15 discusses smart pointers that the standard library provides and the traits that enable their functionality.

-In Chapter 16, we’ll go through different models of concurrent programming and how Rust helps you to program using multiple threads fearlessly.
-Chapter 17 looks at how Rust idioms compare to Object Oriented Programming principles you may be familiar with.
+In Chapter 16, we’ll walk through different models of concurrent programming and talk about how Rust helps you to program in multiple threads fearlessly.
+Chapter 17 looks at how Rust idioms compare to object oriented programming principles you might be familiar with.

 Chapter 18 is a reference on patterns and pattern matching, which are powerful ways of expressing ideas throughout Rust programs.
-Chapter 19 is a smorgasbord of advanced topics that you might be interested in, including unsafe Rust and more about lifetimes, traits, types, functions, and closures.
+Chapter 19 contains a smorgasbord of advanced topics of interest, including unsafe Rust and more about lifetimes, traits, types, functions, and closures.

-In Chapter 20, we’ll finish up with a project where we’ll implement a low-level multithreaded web server!
+In Chapter 20, we’ll complete a project in which we’ll implement a low-level multithreaded web server!

-Finally, there are some appendices.
-These contain useful information about the language in a more reference-like format.
+Finally, some appendixes contain useful information about the language in a more reference-like format.
+Appendix A covers Rust’s keywords.
+Appendix B covers Rust’s operators and symbols.
+Appendix C covers derivable traits provided by the standard library.
+Appendix D covers macros.

-In the end, there’s no wrong way to read a book: if you want to skip ahead, go for it!
-You may have to jump back if you find things confusing.
-Do whatever works for you.
+There is no wrong way to read this book: if you want to skip ahead, go for it!
+You might have to jump back to earlier chapters if you experience any confusion.
+But do whatever works for you.